fergusq/tampio/README.md

 The output will be the value of `tulos`.

+There are several flags available, most notably `--free-pure` and `--free-impure`, which enable pure and impure free mode, respectively.
+The interpreter is by default in the restricted mode, which allows some optimizations but removes certain language features at the same time.
+The pure free mode allows all features but does not have impure optimizations.
+The impure free mode allows all features and all optimizations, but is impure (ie. functions do not always evaluate to same values).

 ## Introduction

 Tampio is a purely functional programming language designed to resemble written Finnish.
 Each program is a list of transformations that are applied to the evaluated code.
 Tampio is homoiconic, meaning that the code and data are represented using the same data type.